 KU1.
 Explain the fundamental principles of economics, including microeconomics and macroeconomics.

 KU2.
 Evaluate the application of economic reasoning to the study of relevant problems and policies in economics.

 KU3.
 Make graphical and statistical representations of economic ideas using appropriate techniques.

 KU4.
 Analyse economic issues at a level of depth expected from undertaking research appropriate to an undergraduate Development Economics degree.

 KU5.
 Apply relevant quantitative and qualitative techniques to common economic analyses.

 KU6.
-Analyse the functioning of state, market and institutions in context of economic issues.
+Analyse the functioning of the state, market, and institutions in the context of economic issues.

 KU7.
 Relate economics to the wider socio-political contexts.

 CS1.
 Identify relevant patterns from the given information.